|Mary Boëchat||Development Officer|

 AIMEE BEAL CHURCH, Communications and Outreach Coordinator

-Edits and writes for publications including Friends of Acadia Journal and Annual Report.
+Editor of the Friends of Acadia Journal and Annual Report.
+Manages creative production of print media.
 Manages media relations and online presence.
 Develops and implements Friends of Acadia communications plan.

 Communications and Outreach Coordinator, Friends of Acadia, (2010-present); Freelance Editor, (2008-2010); Managing Editor, Alice James Books, (2001-2006); Assistant to the Director, Western Pennsylvania Writing Project, (2000-2001); Instructor, University of Pittsburgh, (1998-2000).